Scale your clusterEstimated reading time: 4 minutes

 Since UCP leverages the clustering functionality provided by Docker Engine, you use the docker swarm join command to add more nodes to your cluster.
 When joining new nodes, the UCP services automatically start running in that node.

-When joining a node a a cluster you can specify its role: manager or worker.
+When joining a node to a cluster you can specify its role: manager or worker.

 Manager nodes are responsible for cluster management functionality and dispatching tasks to worker nodes.
 Having multiple manager nodes allows your cluster to be highly-available and tolerate node failures.